Credible Uncertainty Quantification under Noise and System Model Mismatch: Introduction

-In state estimation, credibility is most often judged by a single statistic, typically normalized estimation error squared (NEES) and its variants, such as average NEES (ANEES) and noncredibility index (NCI)\cite{dubey2023tracking,chen2024kalman,li2016maneuvering}.
-By testing the agreement between estimation errors and the nominal covariance, NEES primarily assesses credibility from the calibration perspective, i.e., the consistency between predicted uncertainty and actual outcomes.
-However, prior work has demonstrated that relying on a single metric can be misleading when model assumptions are violated \cite{chen2022generalized, denti2008glucose}.
+In state estimation, credibility is most often judged by a single statistic, typically the normalized estimation error squared (NEES) and its variants, such as average NEES (ANEES) and noncredibility index (NCI)\cite{dubey2023tracking,chen2024kalman,li2016maneuvering}.
+By testing the agreement between estimation errors and the nominal covariance, NEES primarily assesses credibility from the calibration perspective, i.e., the consistency between predicted uncertainty and actual outcomes \cite{li2006measuring}.
+For example, Blasch et al. \cite{blasch2010multitarget} investigated the use of NCI and ANEES for nonlinear estimation performance analysis.
+They used a nonlinear estimation framework to compare filters like UKF and PF by contrasting credibility metrics against absolute RMS errors.
+Zhang et al. \cite{zhang2023joint} adopted the NCI to quantify the noncredibility of estimation and decision in joint tracking and classification problems.
+However, prior work has demonstrated that relying on a single metric can be misleading when model assumptions are violated \cite{chen2022generalized, denti2008glucose, walker2025weaknesses}.
 Single metrics often suffer from directional asymmetry (responding differently to over- versus under-estimation) and can be overly sensitive to specific modeling choices.
 These limitations strongly motivate the need for a more comprehensive, multi-metric approach to credibility assessment.
-In parallel, the probabilistic-forecasting and ML/DL communities conduct multi-criteria credibility evaluation \cite{bhatt2022f,chai2018conditional}: they combine different proper scoring rules, such as negative log-likelihood (NLL) and energy scores (ES) to comprehensively assess credibility \cite{zou2023adaptive,hu2025uncertainty}.
-This practice aligns with credibility evaluation in state-estimation problems.

-By analytically and experimentally revealing the directional asymmetry of the NLL and ES, we construct a compact multi-metric credibility evaluation framework for state estimation, which integrates NCI, NLL, and ES.
-The primary innovations are 1) an empirical location test to detect and remove SMM impacts and 2) a directional probing technique that can distinguish between SMM and NMM.
-The proposed framework effectively turns complex metric patterns into clear, actionable diagnoses.
+In parallel, the probabilistic-forecasting and ML/DL communities conduct multi-criteria credibility evaluation \cite{bhatt2022f,chai2018conditional,dang2023differential,chen2022vehicle}, most of which are developed based on the theory of proper scoring rules \cite{gneiting2007strictly,gneiting2014probabilistic}.
+Notably, the negative log-likelihood (NLL) and energy scores (ES) are widely used to assess calibration and sharpness simultaneously \cite{gneiting2014probabilistic}.
+For example, Ashok et al. \cite{ashok2023tactis} utilized NLL to validate the TACTiS-2 model, ensuring the learned distribution matches the true distribution.
+Additionally, Al-Gabalawy et al. \cite{al2021probabilistic} applied NLL minimization to train various deep learning probabilistic models for energy time series, emphasizing the importance of proper scoring rules for calibrated predictions.
+These practices align with credibility evaluation in state-estimation problems.